Types of Aid

 A scholarship is a type of financial assistance that does not have to be repaid.
 Funds are provided through the institution, civic and religious organizations, professional groups, foundations, corporations and cultural groups.
 Scholarships are based on academic excellence, personal skills, family affiliations, athletic ability, financial need or other factors.

-Institutional Scholarships - Students who wish to be considered for all institutional scholarships for which they are eligible may simply complete one online application.
-The General Scholarship Application is used for all institutional scholarships available at Cameron.
+Institutional Scholarships - Students who wish to be considered for all institutional scholarships for which they are eligible may simply complete the General Scholarship Application.
+This application is reviewed by departments and committees, and students are notified if they are selected.
 Deadline for priority consideration is February 1st.
 To view a complete listing of institutional scholarships please see Cameron University Scholarships.

 - Non-Institutional Scholarships - In addition to the General Scholarship Application, we encourage you to apply for as many non-institutional scholarships as you can find.
 It's free money!
 Consider the following sources as you begin your search: